bedefaced/sipdotnet/README.md

      - `CallCompletedEvent` - when call completed
      - `ErrorEvent` - when any error (sequence is broken, for example)
      - `LogEvent` - when new Linphone raw log record appears
+     - (experimental) `MessageReceivedEvent` - when new message received
- - Make / receive / terminate / record calls:
+ - Make / receive / terminate / record calls & sending messages:
      - `MakeCall` - call making
      - `MakeCallAndRecord` - for call making with conversation recording (to WAV file)
      - `ReceiveCall` - for call receiving